 Upon expiry of t-PollRetransmit, the transmitting side of an AM RLC entity shall:

-- if both the transmission buffer and the retransmission buffer are empty (excluding transmitted RLC SDU or RLC SDU segment awaiting acknowledgements); or
+- if both the transmission buffer and the retransmission buffer are empty (excluding transmitted RLC SDU or RLC SDU segment awaiting acknowledgements and excluding RLC SDUs or RLC SDU segments for which the transmission and retransmission are stopped as specified in clause 5.2.3.1.1); or

 - if no new RLC SDU or RLC SDU segment can be transmitted (e.g. due to window stalling):

-- consider the RLC SDU with the highest SN among the RLC SDUs submitted to lower layer for retransmission; or
+- consider the RLC SDU which has not been stopped for transmission or retransmission, if stopReTxObsoleteSDU is set to enabled, and with the highest SN among the RLC SDUs submitted to lower layer for retransmission; or

-- consider any RLC SDU which has not been positively acknowledged for retransmission.
+- consider any RLC SDU which has not been stopped for transmission or retransmission, if stopReTxObsoleteSDU is set to enabled, and which has not been positively acknowledged for retransmission.

 - include a poll in an AMD PDU as described in clause 5.3.3.2.